ujwal-sah/my_tutorials/deep_learning/README.md

-Tutotials on Python, Data Science, Machine Learning and Deep Learning
+##Tutorial on Deep Learning:

+Please refer to http://www.ujwalsah.com.np/tutorials/deep_learning.html for more details and updates.